Leading meat processor underway on the construction of innovative, comprehensive environmental management system

 “Any time you can take waste streams that would have existed as a consequence of a process you’re doing [and] find a way to turn that into a renewable energy, that, to me, is the very definition of sustainability,” Miller says.
 “Any way that you can take the water you’re withdrawing from the aquifer and find a way to reuse a significant portion of that back into your operations, that’s the definition of sustainability.”

-“Committed to leading, making a difference, and building a better future, Quandel is excited to partner with Nicholas Meat to make this happen for the community and the company,” said Mark Salak, Quandel Project Executive.
+“Committed to leading, making a difference, and building a better future, Quandel is excited to partner with Nicholas Meat to make this happen for the community and the company,” said Mark Salak, Quandel Vice President and Project Executive.
 “A project of this magnitude shows the innovative economy and the commitment of sustainability in food processing and the construction industry,” Salak continued.
 “The SRF not only brings technology that will serve as a model throughout the meat processing industry, but it also demonstrates the role agriculture plays in building a strong economy in the United States.